Dyl-Money/Get-Jiggy-With-It/README.md

 # Get-Jiggy-With-It

-Get Jiggy With It! is a jigsaw puzzle phone app made with Unity, where you make puzzles using your own photos.
+Get Jiggy With It! is an Android jigsaw puzzle phone app made with Unity, where you make puzzles using your own photos.
 It was put together in 4 weeks for the first part of an introduction to Unity university project with the task being to make a 2D Unity game/app in a group of 4.

 The Get Jiggy With It!.apk is located in the Get Jiggy With It! app folder.